David05500/minesweeper_david/README.md

 All I needed for this project is to listen out for events and then update the page dynamicaly depending on a triggered event.
 Therefore I chose JS for its simplicity in installing and starting a project.
 All you need is an html file, js file and you are ready to go in less than a minute.
 Also this game is very simple and doesnt require a database or components in my opition.
 Unless its required by a client.

 In conclusion I think my attempt was a success.
 All the required features work but I dont have any styling or very minimum.
 If I had to make it better I would try and group some functions together to make it more tidy and efficient.
-Also I would need to improve mu user experience and some little bugs.
+Also I would need to improve my user experience and fix some little bugs.